-[Below is an article by a social scientist of Tribhuvan University, Kathmandu.
+[Below is an article by a social scientist of Tribhuvan University, Kathmandu .
 It was published at www.himalmag.com/96may/deviant.htm/ presumably in 1996.
 The writer has debated western social scientists’ portraying of Nepalese Brahmans as some crooks, if not villains, in their widely read publications saying “ Limbus are characterized as an innocent and naive people, in stark contrast to the Brahmins who are portrayed as cheats or otherwise dishonest in their dealings”.

-A Chettri wields his sword and shield during
+A Chettri wields his sword and shield during a protest rally in Kathmandu |

 Today, the country is facing unprecedented challenges of racial divide as the Limbus and similar other indigenous groups of peoples feel betrayed by the government and therefore demand for their ‘homelands’ such as Limbuwan, Khumbuwan, Tamsaling, Magarat, Tharuhat etc. whereas Brahmin and Chhetris are also founding their own ‘ethnic organization’ to tackle the situation.
 This looks to be natural in Newtonian third law of opposite reactions.